carrievo/reading-notes/class-09.md

 - This is made to collect information.
 It works when a user fills in a form, presses a button and submits the information to the server.
 - Different form controls:
   - Adding text: where you can input text in a single line/tex box, or you can even mask the characters like how most sites mask password input.
-  - Making choices: There you can select 1 or multiple choises with radio buttons, checkboxes or drop-down boxes.
+  - Making choices: There you can select 1 or multiple choices with radio buttons, checkboxes or drop-down boxes.
   - Submitting forms: You can submit data like a subscribe button or upload files by uploading.
-- <\form>: to collect informaiton from the user, you need a form which lives inside a form element.
+- <\form>: to collect information from the user, you need a form which lives inside a form element.
 - Information from a form is sent in a name/value pairs.
 -HTML5 introduces new form elements which make it easier for users to fill in forms.